Phillip-England/godocument/docs/building.md

 <link rel="stylesheet" type="text/css" href="<SERVER_URL>/static/css/index.css">
 ```

-The Vanilla CSS will be stacked on top of the Tailwind CSS, giving Tailwind priority.
+The vanilla CSS will be stacked on top of the Tailwind CSS, giving Tailwind priority.

 ## Minification

 Godocument uses [Minify](https://github.com/tdewolff/minify) to compress and minify static assets, which helps to reduce the file sizes of HTML, CSS, and Javascript files.
-This optimizations improves loading times and bandwidth usage in production.
+These optimizations improves loading times and bandwidth usage in production.